xxxupeng/ADL/README.md

 ## Evaluation

-Please uncomment and execute `val.py`.
+Please uncomment and execute `val.py` in the shell scripts.

 `EPE`, `1px`, `2px`, `3px`, `D1`, `4px`, `speed` are reported.